 - What can we learn from nonhuman teachers?

 - How do humans communicate urgency, and what role does fear play?

 - How do humans listen to other species in a critical moment?

-- What is the role of social justice in planning for climate change?
+- What is the role of social justice in climate justice?

-- How might humans consider the voices of previously extinguished ecosystems?
+- How might humans consider the teachings of previously extinguished ecosystems?